munificent/craftinginterpreters/book/methods-and-initializers.md

 The fundamental creed of optimization is: "Thou shalt not break correctness."
 <span name="monte">Users</span> like it when a language implementation gives
 them an answer faster, but only if it's the *right* answer.
-Alas, our implementation of faster method invocations fails to uphold that tenet:
+Alas, our implementation of faster method invocations fails to uphold that principle:

 ```lox
 class Oops {